lizongying/go-crawler/README.md

   middleware can handle encoding content in requests or responses.
 * `WithDeviceMiddleware`: Enable the device simulation middleware.
 * `WithCustomMiddleware`: Set the custom middleware, allowing users to define their own middleware components.
+* `WithRecordErrorMiddleware` Set up error logging middleware, request and parsing will be logged if there is an error
 * `WithPipeline`: Set the Pipeline to process the crawled data and perform subsequent operations.
 * `WithDumpPipeline`: Set the dump pipeline to print data to be saved.
 * `WithFilePipeline`: Set the file pipeline to handle crawled file data and save files to a specified location.